-Linagliptin and metformin is only part of a complete program of treatment that may also include diet, exercise, weight control, and testing your blood sugar.
-Follow your diet, medication, and exercise routines very closely.
-Changing any of these factors can affect your blood sugar levels.
+Linagliptin and metformin is only part of a treatment program that may also include diet, exercise, weight control, regular blood sugar testing, and special medical care.
+Follow your doctor's instructions very closely.

 Store at room temperature away from moisture and heat.

 Take the missed dose as soon as you remember (be sure to take the medicine with food).
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 You may have signs of low blood sugar, such as extreme weakness, blurred vision, sweating, trouble speaking, tremors, stomach pain, confusion, and seizure (convulsions).

 An overdose of metformin may cause lactic acidosis.
 Get emergency medical help if you have: weakness, increasing sleepiness, slow heart rate, cold feeling, muscle pain, shortness of breath, stomach pain, feeling light-headed, and fainting.

 What should I avoid while taking linagliptin and metformin?

 Avoid drinking alcohol.
 It lowers blood sugar and may increase your risk of lactic acidosis.

 Linagliptin and metformin side effects

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.